 You may contribute for a maximum of five years of accumulated leaves of absence, not including long-term disability leaves.
 This maximum may be increased by an additional three years for parental leaves.

-...on Leaves of Absence
+Resources: Leaves of Absence

-PEPP Talk on Leave of Absence
+• Leave of Absence